halmasieh/jarvis_data_eng_HomaAlmasieh/linux_sql/README.md

 | `disk_available`  | `INT`     | `NOT NULL` | Total available disk space ( in mB)                |

 # Test
+All bash scripts `./script/psql_docker.sh`, `./script/host_info.sh`, `./script/host_usage.sh` have been tested manually. `./sql/ddl.sql` and `./sql/queries.sql` were executed individually to make sure the results are correct and queries work properly.

 # Deployment
 The project is built with bash scripts, the source code is hosted on Github.